huihevv/JointPGM/README.md

 # JointPGM

-This is the official codebase for the paper: Robust Multivariate Time Series Forecasting with Joint Probabilistic Modeling of Intra/Inter-Series Transitional Shift.
+This is the official codebase for the paper: Robust Multivariate Time Series Forecasting against Intra- and Inter-Series Transitional Shift.

 ## Introduction